Access & Roles

 Anyone with a UCR NetID and password may access the UC Learning Center.
 This includes:

 - Faculty & Staff — see below for access information for new hires.

 - Students — this includes student employees as well as those who must complete training for facilities access, see below for details.

 - Affiliates — individuals who may not have an entry in the campus payroll system but are involved in campus activities and/or work and have been issued a UCR NetID.
 Affiliates should use the link to the UC Affiliate Access Tool found on the login page to push a profile into the system on their first visit.

 Newly Hired Employees

-New hires automatically gain access to the UC Learning Center within two business days of the date they are made active in payroll (with a Social Security Number or Individual Taxpayer Identification Number).
+Newly hired employees automatically gain access to the UC Learning Center two business days after whichever is later: (a) their start date or (b) the date they are made active in the payroll system (with a Social Security Number or Individual Taxpayer Identification Number).